 Start of the Brexit changes

-If no agreement is reached before March 29 (and a “hard Brexit” occurs), the trading rules of the World Trade Organization (WTO) apply from that moment on.
-It is possible that UK and EU Notified Bodies' certificates may not be mutually recognized or deemed valid.
+If no agreement will be reached (and a “hard Brexit” occurs), the trading rules of the World Trade Organization (WTO) will apply from that moment on.
+It is possible that UK and EU Notified Bodies' certificates may then not be mutually recognized or deemed valid.

 Regardless of the outcome, Kiwa will support its clients throughout the process – it’s Business as Usual for Kiwa.